 Cosmetics products don’t last forever this is another consideration you need to put in mind.

-You need to watch out for their manufacturing dates and expiration dates before buying them from your wholesaler, distributors or even manufacturing company so as to know how to sell them off your shelves before they expire.
+You need to watch out for their manufacturing dates and expiration dates before buying them from your wholesaler, distributors in Nigeria or even manufacturing companies so as to know how to sell them off your shelves before they expire.

 You can get a separate book to keep accounts of all your cosmetics products manufacturing dates and expiration dates to conquer this.